FuelLabs/sway/docs/src/introduction/overview.md

 ### Deploy the Contract

-It's now time to deploy the wallet contract and call it on a Fuel node.
+It's now time to deploy the contract and call it on a Fuel node.
 We will show how to do this using `forc` from the command line, but you can also do it using the [Rust SDK](https://github.com/FuelLabs/fuels-rs#deploying-a-sway-contract) or the [TypeScript SDK](https://github.com/FuelLabs/fuels-ts/#deploying-contracts)

 ### Spin Up a Fuel node